Bringing Emerging Treatments to All Patients

 Dr. Graff obtained her master’s degree in Immunology from Loyola University in Chicago and earned her Doctor of Osteopathic Medicine credentials from Lake Erie College of Osteopathic Medicine in Bradenton, Florida in 2009.

-Dr. Graff serves on the BMS National CAR-T Cell Advisory Board for Lymphoma as well as sitting on multiple National Lymphoma Advisory Boards, NHL Advisory Council and LBCL Steering Committee.
+Dr. Graff serves on multiple National Lymphoma Advisory Boards, NHL Advisory Council and LBCL Steering Committee.
 She is a member of ECOG Clinical Trial Organization, Lymphoma Working Committee for the CIBMTR and sits on the Lymphoma Research Foundation (LRF).
 She has paired with LLS doing patient education for rural cancer patients as well as CAR-T and bispecific education for community oncologists.
-Dr. Graff is the cellular therapy lead for Exigent Research as well as co-chair for the malignant hematology council for Exigent Research.
-She is an educational speaker for many companies and is trained in MRD interpretation through Adaptive Biotech.
+Dr. Graff is the Executive Director of the Cellular Therapy program for Exigent Research as well as co-chair for the malignant hematology council for Exigent Research.
+Dr. Graff serves as the Primary Investigator for multiple clinical trials both past and present and is the Director of Clinical Trials at Mission Cancer and Blood/UIHSMG.

-The Center for Cancer and Blood Disorders
+• The Center for Cancer and Blood Disorders

-Medical Director
+• Medical Director

-Founder
+• Founder

-Chief Medical Officer
+• Chief Medical Officer

 Georgetown University

-Clinical Associate Professor of Medicine
+• Clinical Associate Professor of Medicine